 There are still some things you should keep in mind:

-- take care of your stuff and be concious about your belongings.
+- take care of your stuff and be concious about your belongings while traveling on Paris Metro.
 Don’t have your bag just above your shoulder, but hold the string.
 You don’t need to hold your bag like a maniac but show that you’ re weary and aware

 - try to avoid using your phone.
 It can happen that someone grabs it and runs just in the very moment the doors are closing.
 Bye Bye phone

 - if there is a alert about pickpockets, DO NOT check if your wallet is still where it should be.
 Someone might check for exactly this reflex and you happily tell the thief where he has to look for your treasures